 Introduction To AWS CloudFront

 AWS Cloudfront is one of the leading content delivery network services or CDN.
 The CloudFront is a popular service to provide web content management and distribution service with scalable features.
 It processes and distributes both static and dynamic web content along with video and application files with low latency and high transfer rates.
-AWS Cloud front distributes the content that is sourced from the Amazon S3 bucket store through regional centers known as edge locations.
+In addition, AWS Cloud front distributes the content that is sourced from the Amazon S3 bucket store through regional centers known as edge locations.

 The CloudFront service supports caching for faster web content delivery based on the content available on the CloudFront edge locations.
 There are several case studies available for implementing services specific to the media and entertainment industry.
 Some of the popular applications using AWS CloudFront are Amazon prime videos, Spotify, Hulu, and Sky News.
 It is also widely used for software distribution lifecycles.

-How to Configure CloudFront to Deliver Content
+How to Configure CloudFront to Deliver Content?

 A CloudFront distribution needs to be created, which tells the CloudFront that from where your content would be delivered and other details like how to manage content delivery etc.

 - After specifying origin servers, upload your files to these origin servers.
-Files uploaded are called objects, and they can be web pages, media files or others that can be served over HTTP.
+Files uploaded are called objects, and they can be web pages, media files, or others that can be served over HTTP.

 - Then the CloudFront assigns a domain name to the newly created distribution of yours, which would be visible in the CloudFront console.